 Further to the east and a 2-hour drive from La Fortuna is the Sarapiqui River, which is a popular choice for those hoping to join a more exciting whitewater rafting adventure.
 The Sarapiqui River features both class III and class IV rapids, which have names like the Terminator, the Pipeline, and Dos Locos!

 There are a few different tours available on the Sarapiqui River, and this particular one is a great option!
 You’ll tackle some crazy rapids, so it’s not for the faint-hearted.
 This river is at its most exhilarating between the months of June to October.
-The tour also includes transportation (it’s about a two-hour drive from La Fortuna) and lunch.
+These tours from La Fortuna also includes transportation (it’s about a two-hour drive from La Fortuna) and lunch.

 Related Read: Another awesome thing to do in La Fortuna is checking out the famed La Fortuna Waterfall!